SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 start killing people?
 - Do we get rid of any kitchen knife or cutter blades when someone used it to murder people?

+## Final message

+If you are a developer, do not join the camp that is engage with the privacy invasion or censorship.
+Big tech uses reason(s) such as for your __user experience__ to collect a ton of data from the user, and later was used for selling those data to third parties for targeted accurate advertise individual (profiling an individual personal ID, ring any bell?).
+When one tech company can collect this amount of data, the risk of being hacked and leaked those data are enomous.

+Criminal hiding behind privacy used it as their sheild should be shameful of themselves, you cannot catch them all.
+But would you rather any innocent person are being convicted, run the justice that the authority wanted, so you go to prison for a simple complain (or for developing an application that is totally legal)?